 - hurting another member of the community;

 - damaging property or the fabric of the building;

 - causing 'disorder'.

-It is not anticipated, however, that such action will be required within a Red Balloon Centre.
+It is not anticipated, however, that such action will be required within RBET-Aylesbury.
 If it is required, it may indicate that the student is unsuitably placed.

 Transporting students